charite-uwatwembi/meta/README.md

-This is a tricky little project that i'm working on to see if i still remember tailwindcss🌚.
+This is a tricky little project that i'm working on to see if i remember tailwind css🌚.
 I cloned meta website using with tailwind css and javascript.